-Scott J. Branch was appointed the Chief Operating Officer of the Company in October 2009, following the merger with FCStone.
+Scott J. Branch was appointed the President of the Company in May 2013.
+Prior to that he served as Chief Operating Officer of the Company following the merger with FCStone in October 2009.
 From 2002 until October 2009, he served as President of the Company.
 He was elected to the Board of Directors in December 2002.
 Mr. Branch was General Manager of Standard Bank London, Ltd. from 1995 until 2002.
 During this period, he also served in other capacities for Standard Bank, including management of its banking and securities activities in the Eastern Mediterranean Region and management of its forfaiting and syndications group.

 The Board believes that Mr. Branch's strong leadership skills, extensive financial experience, and knowledge of the Company, its products and services is valuable to the Board.
 In 2002, Mr. Branch made a significant equity investment in the Company and since that time has been instrumental in guiding the Company's successful strategy and growth.
-In addition to his other skills and qualifications, Mr. Branch's position as Chief Operating Officer serves as a valuable link between the management and operations of the Company and the Board of Directors, allowing the Board to perform its oversight role with the benefit of management's perspective on business and strategy.
+In addition to his other skills and qualifications, Mr. Branch's position as President serves as a valuable link between the management and operations of the Company and the Board of Directors, allowing the Board to perform its oversight role with the benefit of management's perspective on business and strategy.